4.4 Pro Forma Adjustments

 such information is provided in later filings.

-acquisitions, management’s adjustments that are included or incorporated by
+business acquisitions, if management’s adjustments are included or

-recent practicable date prior to the effective date, mail date, qualified
+of the most recent practicable date prior to the effective date, mail date,

-date, or filing date as applicable, which may require that they be updated
+qualification date, or filing date as applicable, which may require that

-if previously provided in a Form 8-K that is appropriately incorporated by
+they be updated if previously provided in a Form 8-K that is appropriately

-they must be prepared to update them in each registration statement or
+adjustments, they must be prepared to update them in each registration

 If pro forma amounts reflecting management’s adjustments are disclosed